LLMpedia: A Transparent Framework to Materialize an LLM's Encyclopedic Knowledge at Scale: Retrieval-Trap Benchmark: Full Details

 \subsection{Detailed Results}

-Table~\ref{tab:capture_trap_detail} reports the full capture-trap breakdown.
-Factuality metrics are macro-averaged at the article level and shown as mean $\pm$ standard deviation across the 1{,}000 titles.

-\paragraph{Interpretation.} The central pattern is an inverse precision--similarity relationship.
-Grokipedia stays much closer to Wikipedia at the lexical level, with nearly double the TF-IDF cosine and substantially higher $n$-gram overlap, yet remains markedly less reliable factually.
-LLMpedia is farther from Wikipedia's surface form while achieving higher precision, higher true rate, and lower false rate under both Wikipedia and web verification.
-This is the capture trap in practice: lexical proximity to Wikipedia does not imply factual superiority, and may instead reflect retrieval-shaped rewriting without robust disambiguation.
+\paragraph{Interpretation.} Grokipedia stays much closer to Wikipedia at the lexical level (TF-IDF 0.493 vs.\ 0.256) yet achieves lower true rate ($-$6.9\,pp Wiki, $-$2.9\,pp Web) and a false rate more than $2\times$ higher.
+LLMpedia's unverifiable rate is also substantially lower (13.3\% vs.\ 19.1\% Wiki), meaning it makes fewer claims that evidence cannot resolve.
+This is the retrieval trap: lexical proximity does not imply factual superiority, and may reflect retrieval-shaped rewriting without robust disambiguation.